 Meditation is not a tool to get rid of the difficult stuff.
 It’s a way to learn to better engage the whole of life.
 You can learn to feel whatever you are feeling, think whatever you are thinking, sense whatever you are sensing, remember whatever you are remembering without being dominated by your feelings, or thoughts, or sensations, or memories.
 This is hard (not hard in an effortful sense but hard in that tricky sense of staying aware and in balance) – and it’s a lifelong practice.

 Research has shown that acceptance is a crucial part of mental health, while its counterparts, avoidance (trying to avoid negative thoughts and feelings) and clinging (grasping after only the “good” stuff and holding it in place like a butterfly with a pin in it), is implicated in almost all mental health issues, from depression, to anxiety, to substance abuse, and even personality disorders.

-Note to the wonderful world of fast-food mediation: contemplative practice is NOT about getting rid of your experiences.
+Note to the wonderful world of fast-food meditation: contemplative practice is NOT about getting rid of your experiences.
 It’s about anchoring yourself so that you won’t be swept away, and remain steady and present even in the presence of rain, thunder, and crashing waves.
 As the recently passed monk and peace activist Thích Nhất Hạnh put it “In mindfulness one is not only restful and happy, but alert and awake.
 Meditation is not evasion; it is a serene encounter with reality.”